volkantasci/bitai/Readme.md

 2. (Optional) Create a Python virtual environment and activate it.

 3. Install the necessary packages using the command `pip install -r requirements.txt`

+4. Run a docker container with flowise-compose.yml file.
+Load DB.json database file to FlowsieAI with its own UI.

+5. Add your API keys to FlowiseAI in UI.

+6. Make sure your OPENAI_API_KEY is set in your environment variables.

 ## How to run the application